dmbarbour/glas/docs/GlasNamespaces.md

 Applications are typically defined within a configuration, e.g. 'env.AppName.app'.
 Users may also load scripts that define 'app' (still using the configured '%env.\*').
 Like modules, the application type is also `Env -> Env`.
 However, in this case, the input environment contains 'sys.\*' definitions for runtime effects APIs, 'db.\*' and 'g.\*' registers, and 'app.\*' via fixpoint.
 The delayed fixpoint supports flexible inheritance and override when composing applications.

 Applications define 'settings' to guide final configuration of the runtime, a 'main' method to represent program behavior, 'http' and 'rpc' methods to handle events.
 See [glas apps](GlasApps.md).
 Application methods are generally `Env -> Program`, allowing the program to interact with the runtime via callbacks.

+## Controlling Entanglement

+In my vision for glas systems, users can easily share code by copying folders.
+Although DVCS bindings are preferred for stable dependencies, copying is suitable for notebook-style applications where live coding and projectional editing are integrated with the experience.

+To support this vision, we can report warning or error in case of parent-relative (`"../"`) paths in Src constructors.
+Absolute paths are similarly restricted: users cannot reference an absolute path via relative-path Src in the same context (with DVCS becoming a new context).

+We might similarly report if a DVCS reached by hash links to other DVCS by branch.
+This would allow us to more robustly maintain horizontal versioning across bounaries.